bahrus/be-linked/README.md

             })
         </script>
         <input be-linked='
-            Assign result of my handler to host on input event of adorned element.
+            Assign result of my handler to host on input event of adorned element. //Deprecated.
+            On input event of adorned element assign result of my handler to host. //TODO.
         '>
 </host-element>
 ```